apache/opendal/CONTRIBUTING.md

 We will try our best to review your PRs within 24 hours, and often within 8 hours.

 If a PR does not receive a response within 24 hours, it will be converted to draft status.
 To indicate that you are ready for review, please mark the PR as `ready for review`.
 By default, all reviewers ignore draft PRs.

-If a PR remains inactive for 90 days, it will be closed.
-It is important to note that closing a PR does not necessarily mean rejection; our goal is to keep our community iterating quickly.
-You are welcome to reopen the PR at any time when you are ready for another review.